eonist/eonist.github.io/_posts/2019-10-14-Dispatch-work-item.md

         print("DispatchWorkItem \(i)")
     }
 }
-//perform on the current thread dwi.perform()
+// Perform on the current thread dwi.perform()
-//perpform on the global queue DispatchQueue.global().async(execute: dwi)
+// Perform on the global queue DispatchQueue.global().async(execute: dwi)
 ```